-The AtKisson Group’s pioneering network structure, which combines for-profit firms with university centers, foundations, and individuals, has served us and our clients well for nearly two decades.
-Our business model is very low-cost, and low-footprint, but it can rapidly scale up to tackle global-sized assignments — as we have done many times.
+Sustainability Accelerator Network combines for-profit firms with university centers, non-profit organizations, foundations, and individuals.
+It has served us and our clients well, for nearly two decades.
+Our business model is low-cost and low-footprint, but we can rapidly scale up to tackle global-sized assignments — as we have done many times.

-These days, we compete with some of the world’s largest consulting firms, who have all built sustainability practices.
-Thanks to our agile network structure, our deep experience, and the very high quality of our work, we have managed to survive and thrive, sometimes winning clients away from other consulting firms that are hundreds of times larger in size.
+We can out-compete some of the world’s largest consulting firms, thanks to our agile network structure, our deep experience, and the high quality of our work.

-The Center for Sustainability Transformation GmbH, located near Frankfurt, is owned 50% by AtKisson Inc. and 50% by Axel Klimek.
-It is our base of operations in the German-speaking world as well as our center for professional training and development in change for sustainability.
+The Center for Sustainability Transformation GmbH, located near Frankfurt, Germany, and directed by Axel Klimek.
+It is a center for professional training and development, with a focus on coaching and in driving change for sustainability.